 Selection process

-While the jury will be fully independent in its decision-making, it will be provided with a set of criteria to guide the process.
-The jury’s decision should take into account, but will not be limited to, the following:
+The jury will be fully independent in its decision-making but will be provided with a set of criteria to guide the process.
+The jury’s decision will take into account, but is not limited to:

 • Impact of the nominated investigation